Thanks for viewing this Day Trip post. If you aren’t already familiar with my content on this site regarding my Day Trip posts, here’s a quick intro…

 MUDPIX MAGAZINE has started posting it’s first preview issues.
 You can find them on the blog here.
 Please follow this site for more photos and content coming.
 I’ve got thousands of photos to show you.

-A new Guide page will be added to the website soon.
-It will give full information on the content you can find on this website.
+A new Guide page is available here, and it will give you full information on the content you can find on this website.
+It’s a very handy page if you are new visitor who is unfamiliar with this site’s content.

 In the Lists category on the blog, I have created my first list, Favorite Photographers On Unsplash.
 I plan on creating a similar list for photographers and favorite accounts on Instagram as well soon.